edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

   };
 ```

-The same goes for rendering, as we have inherited from sprite, SFML can
-render our ships natively.
+The same ease goes for rendering, with the additional bonus that as we have inherited from sprite, SFML can render our ships natively!
+Nice!

 ```cpp
 //Main.cpp